-Mrs Anna Breach, Teacher of Humanities
+Mrs Anna Breach, Access Arrangements Officer and Teacher of Mathematics

 Mrs Breach was born in Zambia, before moving to the Island where she was brought up in Ventnor and educated through the state system.
 She went on to graduate from Homerton College, Cambridge University, where she attained a B.Ed (Hons) in Geography and Expressive Arts.
 Mrs Breach launched her career in teaching at St Michael’s Preparatory School, a leading independent school in Kent, and has since taught at state schools around the Isle of Wight.